VittoRose/VittoRose/README.md

 - 👋 Hi, I’m @VittoRose
 - 👀 I’m interested in robotics and control engeneering
-- 🌱 I’m currently learning Deep Reinforcement learning
+- 🌱 I’m currently developing my thesis on Multi Agent Deep Reinforcement Learning
 - ✨ I am currently employed with the European Space Agency (ESA) PETRI program, where I hold the position of a Automation Engineer within the esteemed DEPLOY! team.

 <!---